Dominic0F/VBA-challenge/README.md

 # VBA-challenge
  UNC Data Analytics Challenge for Week 2
-For this code, I primarily utilized chatgpt to experiment with funtions after I had established the logic I would use.
+For this code, I started by establishing the logic I would use.
+I used class notes, solved classwork and chatGPT to steer me in the right direction.
-After that, I cleaned it up a bit and worked out a couple kinks.
+After that, I parsed through, cleaned it up a bit and worked out a couple kinks.